 What is a Colonoscopy?

-A colonoscopy is an examination of the lining of the colon, also referred to as the large intestine, to look for abnormal growths called polyps, inflammation, bleeding sites or ulcers.
+When patients get a colonoscopy, doctors are performing an examination of the lining of the colon, also referred to as the large intestine, to look for abnormal growths called polyps, inflammation, bleeding sites or ulcers.
 It is used to understand why patients have symptoms such as abdominal pain, blood in the stool, weight loss or a change in bowel habits.

 The procedure is also performed to detect polyps and cancer in patients without symptoms.
 Colon polyps do not often cause symptoms which is why a screening is recommended.